Atlas975/Notes/Languages&Compilation/Halting_problem.md

 ___
 # Halting problem
-- A decision problem that defines the impossibility of a universal algorithm that can correctly determine if a program will halt or run indefinitely regardless of input
+- A decision problem that defines the impossibility of a **universal** algorithm that can correctly determine if a program will halt or run indefinitely regardless of input
-- This is a computational limit
+- This is a computational limit as its impossible for a program to determine if itself will halt